nasriv/OliveOilMike/README.md

 # Olive Oil Mike
-2D Python game developed using PyGame 1.8 package

-Developed using Python 3.6 and PyGame v1.8 package
-All images and background design was created using Gimp 2.8
+2D Python game developed using PyGame 1.8 package and Python 3.6.
+All images and background design were created using Gimp 2.8

 ## Controls
   - Arrow Keys to control the player [up/down/left/right]